anokalex/S4S/scripts/conversion/README.md

 Problem: resulting files lacking GPS data, not visualizable in Cesium --> Troubleshooting => Time loss

---> Third approach: Using cesium-terrain-build to convert the tif files to terrain files, normally visualizable with Cesium : Error of visualization
+--> Third approach:

+ * Using cesium-terrain-builder (https://github.com/geo-data/cesium-terrain-builder/) to convert the tif files to terrain files, normally visualizable with Cesium : resulting files in data/tilesets

+* Visualizing the data using cesium-terrain-server (https://github.com/geo-data/cesium-terrain-server) : NOT WORKING

 2. Las files in the second dataset